Right now only, you can buy the course for a 10% discount.

 Integration of big data into AML processes plays a big role and gives:

 1. Extensive opportunities to detect risky transactions.
-Hidden patterns in a multitude of transactions cannot be identified by traditional methods, for this, you need to apply more technological approaches.
+Hidden patterns in a multitude of transactions cannot be identified by traditional methods, for this, you need to apply more advanced analytics techniques.

 2. Continuous monitoring.
-Transaction tracking occurs immediately, enabling the AML professional to react to potential threats promptly.
+Transaction tracking occurs immediately, enabling the AML professional to react to potential money laundering activities promptly.

 3. Improved risk identification process.
-With the application of big data, the information processing process is more accurate and extensive, leading to accurate results in the end.
+With the application of big data, the information processing process is more accurate and extensive, leading to accurate results in the end, thus enhancing the transaction monitoring systems.

 4. Optimize the KYC process.
 Big data serves the purpose of identifying regulatory violations while conducting KYC.

 5. Modernize data processing.
-New technologies like ML and AI using big data reduce the false claim rate.
+New technologies like ML and AI using big data reduce the false claim rate associated with data analytics.

 6. Combining data of different types and from multiple sources.
 This approach allows getting better information about the customer, and potential wrongful transactions.